 Armed robberies are relatively rare.
 But they do occur.
 They are obviously very frightening and have a huge impact upon a workplace.

 As a business, you have a legal duty to provide a safe workplace and unfortunately that means doing the best you can do to prevent a crime occurring.
-You will want to prevent the business being targeted, increase the safety of your employees and customers, reduce the impact of a crime on your business – and if does occur to be able to assist police in the arrest of offenders.
+Don’t wait until a robbery has occurred to update your security systems and procedures.

-As we said – they are rare.
-But they do occur and it is vital that you and your staff know how to keep safe during the event.
+Armed robberies are rare, but they do happen, and it is vital that you and your staff know how to keep safe during the event.
+Being informed and prepared is the best tool you can have.

-Speak only when spoken to – entering into any conversation, even if you think you are being helpful to the offender will only prolong the incident.
+Entering into any conversation, even if you think you are being helpful to the offender, will only prolong the incident and may make them become more agitated.

 The operator will want to know: